lucasvsr/blackbox-themes/README.md

 # blackbox-theme: A BlackBox theme manager
-Use this repo as theme-chooser e make your BlackBox Terminal more awesome!
+Use this repo as theme-chooser and make your BlackBox Terminal more awesome!

 ## Prerequisites
 Only two things: